 If you take all of these factors and combine them with your lifestyle, such as working on your feet or having to remain seated at a desk for long periods of time – the outlook is not so good for your veins.
 While we frequently discuss the unsightliness of venous disease, it’s important to remember that our main goal in treating your venous disease is to promote better health while leaving you feeling confident about the look of your legs.

-“It isn’t always just about the aesthetic when it comes your venous disease,” Dr. Fox says.
+“It isn’t always just about the aesthetic when it comes to your venous disease,” Dr. Fox says.
 “Side effects of venous disease can be pretty uncomfortable.”

 “The ultimate complaints about spider veins are that they’re aesthetically unpleasing, especially in an aesthetic conscious area like Miami Beach, but with varicose veins, there are some physical issues that present as well.
 Painful signs and symptoms of varicose veins, such as an achy or heavy feeling in your legs burning, throbbing, muscle cramping and swelling in your lower legs, or worsened pain after sitting or standing for a long time, make varicose vein removal a priority.”